 Your employer’s statutory duties arise from Employment Standards Legislation, Occupational Health and Safety Legislation, and Human Rights Legislation.
-From the perspective of someone on disability leave, your employer’s important statutory duties include a duty to provide termination pay (with exceptions and limits), a duty to provide a workplace free of discrimination or harassment, a duty to allow you to take a sick leave, and a duty to accommodate your disability in the workplace.
+From the perspective of someone on disability leave, your employer’s important statutory duties include a duty to provide termination pay (with exceptions and limits), a duty to provide a work environment free of discrimination or harassment, a duty to allow you to take a sick leave, and a duty to accommodate your disability.

-- not engaging in improper conduct or behaviour (harassing other employees, drugs in workplace, criminal acts);
+- not participating in improper conduct (harassing other employees, drugs in the workplace, criminal acts);

 - performing work competently;

-- maintaining good faith and loyalty to the employer; and
+- acting in good faith to the employer; and

-As a person with a disability, or as someone who needs a sick leave, you will be in a situation where you will not be able to attend work on time or perform your work competently.
-Violation of these duties would normally be cause for the employer to terminate your employment; however, there are special protections for people suffering illness or disability.
-These protections arise form your employer’s duties to allow you to take a sick leave and to accommodate your disability.
+As a person with a disability or as someone who needs a sick leave, you will be in a situation where you will not be able to attend work on time or perform your work competently.
+Violation of these duties would normally cause the employer to terminate your employment.
+However, there are special protections for people suffering from illness or disability.
+These protections arise from your employer’s duties to allow you to take a sick leave and to accommodate your disability.

 With some limited exceptions, employers and employees have the right to terminate an employment contract at any time.
 Your employer can dismiss you from employment for almost any reason.
 You have the right to resign from your employment at any time and for any reason.
-Your rights as the employee being fired are different depending on the situation.
+However, your employment rights will depend on the situation.
 There are three types of employment dismissal scenarios:

 - Dismissal without cause